MazenEssam02/Exception_Handeling/README.md

 Bat Containing Batch File {

-EmptyFileRun file to run with Empty file
+EmptyFileRun file to run with Empty file (Empty.arxml)

-FoundFileRun file to run with Existing file
+FoundFileRun file to run with Existing file (asar.arxml)

 NotFoundFileRun file to run with Not Existing file